cseAtIITK/admissions-website/src/faq.md

 Direct admission for final year B.Tech students:

-:   Recently [M.H.R.D][mhrd] approved teaching assistantship for admission of
+:   Recently [M.H.R.D][mhrd] approved teaching assistantship for
-    final year B.Tech students from any of the [CFTI]s.
+    admission of final year B.Tech students from any of the [CFTI]s.
 These candidates *need not* have a valid GATE score.
-For details consult the [announcement on our homepage][direct-phd]
+You can apply to us either in the summer (usually some time in May) or in winter (usually in December).
+Once you have cleared our written test and interview you will be given a provisional admission.
+You will need a CPI of 7.5 at the time of qualifying to get this provisional admissions confirmed.
+For details consult the [announcement on our homepage][direct-phd].

 ## Should I apply in December or in May?